axept/open-parse/README.md

 app.use('/api', router);
 ```

-### How to connect any cloud log service?
+## How To Connect a Cloud Log Service?

-It's really easy:
+It's really easy.

-#### Configure a logger
+### Did you initialize a logger?

-Only if you didn't initialize that in your application earlier.
+If you did not, do it right now:

 ```javascript
 import bunyan from 'bunyan';